 The construction of the Station, Plaza and Greenway were completed and opened for operations on July 31, 2018.
 The Agreement provides for the respective responsibilities of Agency, Cortex and GRG for the operation, maintenance, and capital repair of the Station, Plaza and Greenway.
 The Agency and Cortex will work together to facilitate the operation, maintenance and capital repair of the Plaza.
 The Agency shall be financially responsible for the operation, maintenance and capital repair of the Plaza.
 Cortex shall be responsible for contracting for the routine operation and maintenance of the Plaza in a manner which ensures the Plaza shall be kept open to the public.
 The Agency shall defray the expense for Plaza routine operation and maintenance managed by Cortex.
-The Agency shall be responsible for the operation and maintenance managed by Station.
+The Agency shall be responsible for the operation, maintenance and capital repair of the Station.

-At the June 10, 2022, Operations Committee Meeting, the Committee postponed this item for review at the June 24, 2022 Board meeting.
+The Operations Committee recommended this item for approval at the June 10, 2022 meeting.

-Management recommends that the Board of Commissioners approve the Cooperation Agreement for the Operation and Maintenance of Cortex MetroLink Plaza and Bike Path Located within the Brickline Greenway, with Cortex and the Great Rivers Greenway District, as presented.
-Bi-State Development Agency Board of Commissioners Cooperation Agreement for Operation and Maintenance of Cortex MetroLink Plaza June 24, 2022 Page 2
+The Operations Committee recommends that the Board of Commissioners approve the Cooperation Agreement for the Operation and Maintenance of Cortex MetroLink Plaza and Bike Path Located within the Brickline Greenway, with Cortex and the Great Rivers Greenway District, as presented.